fabispringer/vscode_R_intro/README.md

 - **Built-in SSH** for seamless server/cluster access
 - **Integrated terminal** that respects Conda environments (both Python & R)
 - **Git integration** and **GitHub Copilot** support ;)
-- All **settings** managed via **txt** files, making setup easy to share, change, and rebuild
+- All **settings** managed via **json** files, making setup easy to share, change, and rebuild

 ---

 ## 1. Setup VSCode for R
 Disclaimer: Everything below is based on my personal experience and preferences.
-I think with this setup you should be able to use R in VSCode after a few minutes.
-However I'd not expect to be producive from day 1.
-For me it took a few days of getting used to the new environment, fix bugs and google weird error messages.
-However: Once you overcome the initial hurdles, you will love the experience!
+With this setup, you should be able to use R in VSCode within a few minutes.
+However, I wouldn't expect to be productive from day one.
+It took me a few days to get used to the new environment, fix bugs, and search for solutions to weird error messages.
+That said, once you overcome the initial hurdles, you will love the experience!
 ### 1.1 Setup a conda environment for R
 1) (Install Miniforge/Miniconda/Anaconda)
 2) For EMBL users: